asbjornenge/politicus/README.md

 **In Politicus you will find only cryptographically signed content**.
 That means that for any [key]() you come to trust, it will not be possible for anyone else act on their behalf.

-> Don't trust the content if that video, it has not been signed by anyone I trust.
-It is most likely a deepfake.
+> Is that video signed by anyone you trust?
+If not, it might be a deepfake.

 **Actions on Politicus have a cost**.
 By adding a cost to all actions in Politicus we assure that actors weigh their actions and avoid unecessary noise, bots, etc.